1jour1vin

 Wine rated (2013 guide) 90/100

-Rich and delicate, this wine is loaded with black fruit flavors enveloped by smoky tannins that come from barrel aging.
-It is full-bodied, fruity, and structured on the palate.
-Thanks to its concentrated texture, it can be enjoyed immediately or cellared for 5-6 years.
+Rich and delicate, this wine is bursting with black fruit notes, enveloped by smoky tannins from barrel aging.
+It is full-bodied, fruity, and well-structured on the palate.
+Thanks to its concentrated texture, it can be enjoyed now or cellared for 5–6 years.

 Loading...